Executive Summary

 SPONSOR BENEFITS

-The benefits are designed to provide value and recognition in line with the company’s objectives and the objectives of the SAHAC program.
+The benefits are designed to provide value and recognition in line with the company’s objectives and the objectives of the CY (SAHAC) program.
 These include:

-• Recognition during SAHAC major events and programs.
+Recognition during Courage Youth (SAHAC) major events and programs.

-• Access to SAHAC events and special programs.
+Access to Courage Youth (SAHAC) events and special programs.

-• Speaker opportunities at SAHAC events, campaigns, and programs.
+Speaker opportunities at Courage Youth (SAHAC) events, campaigns, and programs.

 Governance and Staffing